cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

 ## Running / testing extension locally

 In order to test out your local version of the extension or to run unit tests locally, you need to run the extension in debug mode.
+To do so you need to do the following:

+1. Open the Cursorless repository in VSCode (with your regular default profile, _**not**_ with the `cursorlessDevelopment` profile)
-To run the extension, say `"debug extension"`.
+2. Say `"debug extension"`.
 The run the tests, say `"debug test"`.

-If you don't have the cursorless-talon-dev files in your Talon user directory, then you instead need to run the `workbench.action.debug.selectandstart` command in VSCode and then select either "Run Extension" or "Extension Tests".
+If you don't have the `cursorless-talon-dev` files in your Talon user directory as described in step 6 above, then you instead need to run the `workbench.action.debug.selectandstart` command in VSCode and then select either "Run Extension" or "Extension Tests".

 ### Running a subset of tests